Mark Pomaski

 Moon & Turtle - Hilo, HI

-Since opening in 2013, the restaurant (which was renamed as Moon & Turtle) has received numerous accolades including several Bronze Hale ʻAina Awards for Best Big Island Restaurant, Criticʻs Choice for Best Neighbor Island Restaurant at the 2015 Ilima Awards and features in both local and national publications.
+Since its inception in 2013, Moon & Turtle has garnered widespread acclaim, earning numerous accolades including multiple Hale Aina Awards for Best Big Island Restaurant.
+It was also hailed as the Criticʻs Choice for Best Neighbor Island Restaurant at both the 2015 and 2023 Ilima Awards, receiving recognition in both local and national publications.
+In 2022, Mark Pomaski’s culinary prowess was further underscored as he was named a semifinalist for a prestigious James Beard Award.